MURDER, HE WROTE

 Notes on Sources

-Unless otherwise noted, all quotations are taken from the author’s 2008-2009 interviews with the following: Joan Barton; Walter Brough; O. D. de Ryk; William Froug; the late John Furia, Jr.; Walter Grauman; Evangeline Heath; Kenneth Heideman; Stanley Kallis; Stephen Kandel; Bruce Lansbury; and Tom Sawyer.
+Unless otherwise noted, all quotations are taken from the author’s 2008-2009 interviews with the following: Joan Barton; Walter Brough; O. D. de Ryk; William Froug; the late John Furia, Jr.; Walter Grauman; Elizabeth Heath (a pseudonym); Kenneth Heideman; Stanley Kallis; Stephen Kandel; Bruce Lansbury; and Tom Sawyer.
 Some background material has been taken from conversations with other writers and producers who knew Laurence Heath.
 Lila Garrett, Leanna Johnson Heath, Rick Heideman, and Godfrey Isaac (who still practices law in Los Angeles) declined requests for interviews.

 Most details about the death of Dolores Heideman were taken from coverage of the killing reported in the Los Angeles Times, the Van Nuys News, and the Valley Times.
 (The indispensable Jonathan Ward, my leg man in Los Angeles, retrieved a number of clippings I might not otherwise have seen.)
 Though some of those accounts were lengthy and rich in detail, none were bylined.
 The modeling and acting career of Leanna Johnson, Heath’s third wife, was documented in some detail by the her home town papers, the Long Beach Independent and the Long Beach Press-Telegram.